nancyl02/STAT293FinalProject/README.md

 **41_Examples.Rmd (41_Examples.pdf)** – Generates simulations for both methods and evaluates the results.

 **42_Results_Plots.Rmd (42_Results_Plots.pdf)** – Generates plots summarizing the results.

+# Reproducing the Results

+To reproduce the results in this project, just follow these steps:

+1. **Set up your environment**
+   - Open RStudio and set your working directory to the project folder.
+   - Run `00_requirements.R` to install and load all necessary packages.

+2. **Run example analyses**
+   - Open `41_Examples.Rmd` and adjust parameters directly in *Step 2*.
+   - This will automatically simulate data, fit both Multi-VAR and LASSO VAR models, and compute all evaluation metrics.

+3. **Generate plots**
+   - Open `42_Results_Plots.Rmd` and update the results dataset as needed.
+   - This produces figures summarizing model performance across different settings.